ajstyle8832/Increase_instagram_followers/README.md

-## Here's a step-by-step guide to creating a Django project that can get followers and views for Instagram reels, and use the Instagram Basic Display API to get the user's media.
+For a comprehensive GitHub README for a Django project that interacts with Instagram's API, I'll include detailed instructions, code snippets, and configuration examples.
+This README will cover everything from setting up the project environment to running the application, ensuring it's accessible and understandable for developers of varying skill levels.

+---

 # Instagram Django Integration

-A Django project to interact with Instagram's API, enabling functionalities like retrieving Instagram followers and views for Instagram reels.
+A Django project for integrating with Instagram's API, enabling features like fetching a user's Instagram followers and views for Instagram reels.

 ## Table of Contents